21 French Bobs With Bangs That Are Way Too Chic to Ignore

 Pro Tip

-Apply curl cream to soaking wet hair, then gently scrunch with a microfiber towel.
+Apply the Matrix A Curl Can Dream Leave-In Cream to soaking wet hair, then gently scrunch with the Kitsch Microfiber Hair Towel Wrap.
 This locks in moisture and bounce without disturbing your curl pattern.

 The Lo-Fi Bob